Haileybury and Imperial Service College: History

 The Haileybury campus originally belonged to, and was occupied by, the East India College, the training establishment founded in 1806 for administrators of the East India Company.
 The East India College was initially based at Hertford Castle, but substantial grounds in Hertford Heath were acquired for future development.
 William Wilkins, the architect of Downing College, Cambridge, and the National Gallery in London, was appointed principal architect.
 The buildings comprise four ranges which enclose an area known as Quad, the second-largest academic quadrangle in Britain after that of Christ Church, Oxford.

 The East India College closed in 1858 and, four years later, Haileybury College was set up as a boarding school for boys on the site.
 The first headmaster was Arthur Gray Butler.
 In 1942, Haileybury and the Imperial Service College (which had itself subsumed the United Services College) merged to become Haileybury and Imperial Service College, now referred to simply as Haileybury.

 In the late 20th century, reforming headmaster David Jewell took charge of Haileybury, bringing it out of its post–Cold War austerity.
 Stuart Westley, Master of Haileybury until July 2009, was responsible for making the school fully co-educational.

-Related schools

-Haileybury Almaty
+Haileybury Almaty and Haileybury Astana

-In 2006/2007, Haileybury advised on the building of a Haileybury in Almaty, Kazakhstan, where all-English GCSEs are taught and the curriculum is taught similarly under the guidance of Haileybury.
+In 2006/2007, Haileybury advised on the building of a Haileybury Almaty in Almaty, Kazakhstan, where all-English GCSEs are taught and the curriculum is taught similarly under the guidance of Haileybury.
 The school, opened in September 2008, is known as Haileybury Almaty.

 The pupils are made up mostly of Kazakh citizens.
 They are all required to speak English.
 The academic year 2010–11 saw the first batch of pupils pass their IGCSE exams.
 Since August 2011, Haileybury Almaty has opened a sixth form.
-In 2016, 11 pupils graduated from the sixth form, with one getting admission to Trinity College, Cambridge University, and 6 securing places at University College, London (UCL).
-A second school, in the Kazakhstan capital, Astana, was opened in September 2011.
+In 2016, 11 pupils graduated from the sixth form, with one getting admission to Trinity College, Cambridge, and 6 securing places at University College, London (UCL).
+A second school, Haileybury Astana in the Kazakhstan capital, Astana, was opened in September 2011.